Kitware/CMake/Help/manual/cmake.1.rst

   This chooses the kind of buildsystem to generate.
 See the :manual:`cmake-generators(7)` manual for documentation of all generators.
   Run ``cmake --help`` to see a list of generators available locally.
-  Optionally use the ``-G`` option below to specify a generator, or simply accept the default CMake chooses for the current platform.
+  Optionally use the :option:`-G <cmake -G>` option below to specify a generator, or simply accept the default CMake chooses for the current platform.

   When using one of the :ref:`Command-Line Build Tool Generators` CMake expects that the environment needed by the compiler toolchain